OhadR/spring-oAuth2-SAML-integration/README.md

 On 04-2018, we have updated Spring versions.

+* Spring:                4.2.4.RELEASE
 * Spring Security:       4.0.3.RELEASE
-* Spring: 4.2.4.RELEASE
 * Spring Security oAuth: 2.0.9.RELEASE
+* Spring Security SAML:  1.0.1.RELEASE

+## 02-2020: Spring Versions Updated

+On 02-2020, Spring versions were updated.

+* Spring:                5.2.3.RELEASE
+* Spring Security:       5.2.2.RELEASE
+* Spring Security oAuth: 2.0.18.RELEASE
+* Spring Security SAML:  1.0.3.RELEASE

-If you wish to use the older version, (3.1.X, oAuth 1.0.5), you can find it on a separated branch.
-The version in that branch is 1.6.0.
-The version on Master is 2.0.0-SNAPSHOT.
+If you wish to use the older version, (3.1.X, oAuth 1.0.5), you can find it tagged.

 # Motivation